m-mansour1/m-mansour1/README.md

 ### :woman_technologist: About Me :
-I am a Developer from Lebanon.
+I am a Full Stack Software Developer from Lebanon.

 - :telescope: I’m working as a Software Developer and contributing to the backend for building web applications in ASP.NET and C#.